folbert/fewbricks/README.md

 4. That's all there is to it.
 ACF will now load settings from the JSON-files in the acf-json directory created in step 1.

 ###Important about local JSON
 Every time you edit any fields in a field group or brick, you will need to rebuild the local JSON by taking the action outlined in step 2 above.
-One suggested workflow is that you activate local json by in all environments by following step 3 above.
+One suggested workflow is that you always have local josn activated in all environments but production by following step 3 above.
 Then when you edit a modules fields and don't see the changes in the editing area of a page/post/options etc., you will be reminded of that you need to rebuild the JSON.
-When you are ready to push to live, the JSON will be up to date.
+When you are ready to push to production, the JSON will be up to date.
 Since all ACF definitions already are in the field groups/bricks, the only purpose of using local JSON is to increase performance by not having to execute all the field group definitions and its bricks.